dragonmux/crunch/docs/crunch++.md

 The equality assertions exist to remove the dependency on possibly overriden quality operators, which have the potential if themselves left untested to introduce errors and false assertion results into a test suite.
 This is especially true if your test requires a lot of external library headers.

-`crunch++` comes with two kinds of afirmative equality assertion - fundamental pointer traits and general value assertions - and two boolean equality assertions.
+`crunch++` comes with two kinds of affirmative equality assertion - fundamental pointer traits and general value assertions - and two boolean equality assertions.

 Reference Table of Contents